By Erin Entrada Kelly, Book Publicist – Smith Publicity

 3. Don’t add words

 With reviews, as in journalism, you can’t put words in people’s mouths that weren’t there before.
-If you need to add an additional word to provide better context, you must put that word in parentheses.
+If you need to add a word to provide better context, you must put that word in parentheses.
 For example: Let’s say Publishers Weekly used the following words to describe your book: “A truly remarkable feat that takes us on a wondrous journey through time.”
 You can excerpt this as: “A truly remarkable feat … (and) wondrous journey …”

 4. Speaking of ellipses …